 Experiments with radio are generally dated to 1895 (whether it is credited to Tesla, Marconi, or the Russian physicist Popov).
 While audio broadcasts over telephone lines were tried as early as the 1880s and numerous wireless experiments took place around the turn of the century, 1912 seems to be the date of the first public radio broadcasts of significance.

-The use of the term "manufactured" to describe the new media regime has two implications.
-First, unlike the artist with her hands on clay or the author scribbling the words as they come to mind, the new media include a technological element at the very genesis of the work that means it is physically manufactured.
+The use of the term “manufactured” to describe the new media regime has two implications.
+First, unlike the artist with her hands on clay or the author scribbling words as they come to mind, the new media include a technological element at the very genesis of the work that requires industrial-level manufacturing.
 But increasingly, the twentieth century media became manufactured in a deeper sense that has crucial impacts on the filtering and altering of the original inspiration.
-Movie plots, characters, and dialog are designed by teams along well-defined parameters; textures and instrumental solos in songs are created as part of an architectural plan for the musical piece.
+Movie plots, characters, and dialog are designed by teams along well-defined parameters; textures and instrumental solos in songs are created as part of an architectural plan for the musical work.
+Although stock characters, derivative works, and other types of copying have always existed, the near-scientific committee artisanship that combines them nowadays is a modern phenomenon.

-Unlike the earlier media, the brave new twentieth-century media were rigidly centralized.
-Jerry Mander, Neil Postman, and others have written rooms worth of books about the social effects.
+Unlike the earlier media, the brave new twentieth-century media were driven by technical and economic factors toward centralization, and this centralization became more and more rigid as facilities expanded and companies consolidated.
+Jerry Mander, Neil Postman, and others have written enough books to fill rooms about the social effects.
 Broadcasting grabs the commanding heights of culture and takes on the role of an authority who expounds while others listen meekly.
-Movies and phonograph records are self-contained; that allows them to play a wonderful archival role but also fixes a performance permanently and allows for no further modification.
+Movies and phonograph records are self-contained, a trait that allows them to play a wonderful archival role but also fixes a performance permanently and allows for no further modification.

-The new media certainly include some of the most enjoyable and moving artistic and documentary works humankind has produced, but in terms of the wider culture it has led to significant trade-offs.
+The manufactured age has been far more prolific than earlier ages and includes some of the most enjoyable and moving artistic and documentary works humankind has produced, but in terms of the wider culture it has led to significant trade-offs.

-The immediate effect of all these media are to suppress the ancient human "stories around the campfire" and parlor-room performances that kept culture close to individuals and small groups.
+The immediate effect of all these media are to suppress the ancient “stories around the campfire” and parlor-room performances that kept culture close to individuals and small groups.
 The professionalization of art removed opportunities for developing artists to perform in local communities, while leaving every talented child aspiring to the pinnacle of stardom.
-It also overrode local cultures in favor of commercially chosen artifacts and cultural references having manufactured meanings.
+While giving new voices to local cultures, it also overrode them in favor of commercially chosen artifacts and cultural references having manufactured meanings.

-An unfortunate characteristic of the centralization of twentieth-century media is that gaining entry has become such a difficult task that for many it turns into a lifelong struggle reminiscent of Kafka's story "The Great Wall of China."
-Before getting a hearing for a screen play or a song, before even gaining access to the decision-makers who control everyone's careers and offer the hearing, before even talking to the agents who control access to the decision-makers, you need to spend years networking and muscling your way into the elite.
+An unfortunate characteristic of the centralization of twentieth-century media is to make gaining entry such a difficult task that for many it turns into a lifelong struggle reminiscent of Kafka’s story “The Great Wall of China.”
+Before getting a hearing for a screen play or a song, before even gaining access to the decision-makers who control everyone’s careers and offer that hearing, before even talking to the agents who control access to the decision-makers, you need to spend years networking and muscling your way into the elite.

 Technology has brought down the cost of recording and editing audio and video, and the Internet has somewhat democratized access.
 This may be a prelude to the development of new Internet media.

 Mass media have earned the name because they reduce their audience to a passive mass.
-Ironically, while unifying its audience with a single message, it atomizes them because they interact increasingly with the media rather than with each other in communities.
+Ironically, while unifying its audience with a single message, it atomizes them insofar as they interact with the media rather than with each other.
 As Jerry Mander put it in his famous tirade, Four Arguments For the Elimination of Television:

 ...as we all watched from our separate living rooms, it was as if we sat in isolation booths, unable to exchange any responses about what we were all going through together.
 Everybody was engaged in the same act at the same time, but we were doing it alone.
 (Jerry Mander, Four Arguments For the Elimination of Television, 1978, p.
 26.)

-Just for the record, this article does not endorse Mander's radical views of the harmful consequences of television (or modern living in general), because it's not clear his criticisms can be tied down and verified.
-Are the masses of citizens less thoughtful than they were in pre-television days?
+Just for the record, this article does not endorse Mander’s radical views of the harmful consequences of television (or modern living in general), because his criticisms recede under scrutiny.
+Let’s pose them starkly: Are most citizens less thoughtful than they were in pre-television days?
 Would they take different political positions without television?
 These are hard assertions to prove.

 It's easy to see why advertising (which became common in the 1920s) has always coexisted with mass media.
 The centralized control over the user's emotional response almost calls for a merging between mass media and advertising, a merger rapidly being consummated with infomercials, product placement, and government-sponsored media disinformation.

-It is clear, also, that the centralization of film, phonographic, radio, and television companies led to an unprecedented power in the hands of their owners.
+It is also clear that the centralization of film, phonographic, radio, and television companies placed unprecedented power in the hands of their owners.
 Newspapers shaped attitudes in the past (and continue to do so), but rarely with the wide reach of the modern media, or with its advantages in the realm of emotions.

 Only religious organizations have exceeded modern media companies in their hold over large populations.
 No wonder democracy nowadays is measured partly by the degree of separation of media and state.